klausimon/Tower-Unite-Casino-AFK-Bypass/README.md

 * **Algorithmic 4-Way Guillotine Crop:** Automatically calculates bounding boxes around isolated shapes and mathematically slices off the top 38% and left 25% of the object to instantly delete 3D hardhat occlusion and isometric drop-shadows.
 * **Center-Gravity Matrix:** An advanced noise-rejection filter.
 If the bounding box accidentally catches corner debris (shadows or UI fragments) during a fast animation frame, the center-gravity filter calculates the distance of the debris from the absolute center and rejects it instantly.
 * **Shape Profile & Complexity Thresholding:** To prevent the OCR from trying to read giant casino banners or complex background walls, the pipeline calculates the Aspect Ratio, Pixel Density, and Internal Contour Count of every shape.
 Complex background geometry is instantly thrown out.
 * **Heavy Anti-Aliasing & Upscaling Pipeline:** Tesseract OCR is designed for high-resolution book fonts, not pixelated game textures.
-This script upscales captured shapes by **500% (Cubic Interpolation)**, applies a heavy **(15, 15) Gaussian Blur** to melt 8-bit jagged edges, and snaps them back to crisp vector-style lines using binary re-thresholding before feeding them to the OCR engine.
+This script upscales captured shapes by **500% (Cubic Interpolation)**, applies a heavy **(15, 15) Gaussian Blur** to melt 8-bit jagged edges, and snaps them back to crisp vector-style lines using binary re-thresholding before feeding them to the OCR engine (utilizing PSM 8 for robust character recognition).

 ---